sergiozygmunt/sergio-for-city-council/demo/voter-data.md

 ---

 ## Your data - our responsibility
-Alost every campaign consumes and processes copious amounts of voter data, but very few disclose where they store the data and what they do with it.
+Almost every campaign consumes and processes copious amounts of voter data, but very few disclose where they store the data and what they do with it.
 Our campaign wants to be transparent with where we keep voter data and what we do with it.
 You can also learn about [how we secure your data](/election-security).

 # Data Processors